xposedrelay/vita/README.md

 ## Credits

-This is heavily inspired/forked from [mcubi](https://github.com/tecncr/mcubi)'s proyect by @deerf0x. <3
+This is heavily inspired/forked from [mcubi](https://github.com/tecncr/mcubi)'s project by @deerf0x. <3